nathan-duffy/Data-Accessibility-Webpage/README.md

 **Overview:**

-Was tasked with creating a supplementary webpage within an existing website that would be used to classify satellite data.
-Used my computational thinking skills to learn the three fundamental web development languages and build a functional website.
+Created a webpage from the ground up that allowed employees to easily access and manipulate satellite data.
+Gained working knowledge of front-end website languages and developed an aesthetically pleasing and functional platform that the company employs to save time and become more efficient in their projects.
 Ended up utilizing a dynamic parser that would check the text file for satellite attributes that were then manipulated on the website and translated into a new file.

 **What I Learned:**